kamalbuilds/ethdenver2025/README.md

 ## 🤖 Ava the MultiChain Autonomous DeFai Portfolio Managing AI Agent

-> Group of Multiple specialized autonomous AI agents with powerful tools that work together in collaberation to analyze, recommend, and execute the most optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals currently live on Sui , Avalanche , Mode , Arbitrium , Sei, powered by Brian AI and LangChain.
+> Group of Multiple specialized autonomous AI agents with powerful tools that work together in collaberation to analyze, recommend, and execute the most optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals currently live on Hedera , Flow , Sui , Base Avalanche , Mode , Arbitrium , powered by Brian AI and LangChain.

 ## 🎯 Problem Statement
 Managing DeFi portfolios across multiple protocols across different chains can be complex and time-consuming.